Ok survival may be a bit extreme, as you know Lytham Festival is like no other, no need for baby wipes, dry shampoo or using eco toilets.

 Vinyl Groove on Queen Street …perfect place for musical lovers & food lovers too

-Spago on Dicconson Terrace, with fabulous outdoor terrace a great place for people watching
+Spago on Dicconson Terrace, with fabulous outdoor terrace a great place for meeting up and people watching and it’s ‘sister’ Bistro, literally across the Square with lots of outdoor seating.

 Le Roti (Rotisserie) take away on Park Street & pick up a Pique Nique, find a sunny spot somewhere or order for the Sunday, a perfectly boxed alfresco treat.